The implications of Brexit for employers and their migrant workers

 Of course there is an alternative view that Brexit will ‘level the playing field’ for non-EU staff who currently have to satisfy the Home Office’s rigorous processes before any application for entry to the UK is granted.
 However, we believe that priority will be given to the UK resident labour market, as currently applies with the inclusion of EU nationals benefitting from free movement.
 Therefore the competition for UK jobs is likely to increase.
 If UK businesses can only recruit from outside the UK if they can demonstrate an inability to recruit from the resident labour market, those UK businesses may find that their payroll costs increase significantly and that our resident labour market drives payroll costs higher.

-If you are concerned about the immigration law impact of Brexit on your business and wish to discuss how you can protect your migrant workforce please contact Claire Thompson, Partner and Head of Immigration, on 01905 746462 or at firstname.lastname@example.org.
+If you would like to know more, please contact Claire Thompson, Partner and Head of Immigration, on 01905 746462 or at email@example.com.